DarqueWarrior/markdownmerge/readme.md

 # Markdown Merge

 This is a port of the npm module markdown-include.
-The functions in this module allow you to include markdown files into other markdown files using a C style include syntax.
+The functions in this module allow you to include markdown files into other markdown files using a C style include syntax inside a single line comment.

 ## Merge your markdown files